yasinuslu/blaze-meta/README.md

 A meteor package that makes it easy to manage meta-data

-If you're looking for iron-router integration you should check out https://atmospherejs.com/lookback/seo
+- If you're looking for iron-router integration you should check out https://atmospherejs.com/lookback/seo

+This package will probably deprecated in near future, check out https://github.com/kadirahq/meteor-dochead

 ```
 meteor add yasinuslu:blaze-meta